mmu-webdesign/Level4-web-term-1/CSS/css02/12-background-images.md

 - Two things to check:

-    + You have removed these 3 styles from `.star` as it's would be point less to repeat them.
+    + You have removed these 3 styles from `.star` as it's would be pointless to repeat them.
 Cut & paste, not Copy & Paste.

-    + You have removed the original border style from `.box`.
+    + You have removed the original border style from `.box` before adding these?

 - Save `exercise-12.html` and refresh it in your browser.

 <figure>
 <img src="media/ex-12-7.png" alt="The completed exercise.">
 <figcaption>
-A thing of beauty - Both boxes with a border radius added.
-Use with care!
+A thing of beauty - Both boxes with a border radius added. <strong>Use with care!</strong>
 </figcaption>
 </figure>